Time-space Trade-offs in Population Protocols for the Majority Problem: Introduction

+For a constant parameter $s$, our uniform protocol that stabilizes in $\LdauOmicron{n \cdot {(\log n)}^2}$ interactions and uses $\ldauOmicron{\log n \cdot \log\log n}$ states (\cref{thm:majority:stabilizing:uniform}) is the first uniform majority protocol that stabilizes in a subquadratic number of interactions, regardless of the required number of states.

-An import ingredient for our result is an improvement to the \emph{phase clock} from~\cite{DBLP:conf/soda/GasieniecS18}, a distributed synchronization mechanism for population protocols.
-While this phase clock itself requires just constant states, it is driven by a junta of $n^{\epsilon}$ agents (for a constant $\epsilon \in \intco{0, 1}$).
-Selecting this junta requires $\LDAUTheta{\log\log n}$ states.
-By a careful change to the junta internals and the interplay between the junta and the phase clocks, we not only simplify the protocol but allow agents to \emph{recycle} the states that were used to select the junta.
-See \cref{sec:phase_clock} for a detailed explanation.
+An import ingredient for our results is an improvement to the \emph{phase clock} from~\cite{DBLP:conf/soda/GasieniecS18} – a distributed synchronization mechanism for population protocols.
+Although this phase clock itself requires just a constant number of states, it is driven by a \emph{junta} of $n^{\epsilon}$ agents (for a constant $\epsilon \in \intco{0, 1}$), and selecting such a junta requires $\LDAUTheta{\log\log n}$ states.
+By careful changes to the internals of the junta selection protocol and the interplay between the junta and the phase clocks, we not only simplify the phase clock protocol but also allow agents to \enquote{forget} some of the values required to select the junta.
+This enables us to reduce the number of states required by our majority protocols from a \emph{factor} of $\LDAUTheta{\log\log n}$ to an \emph{additive} term of the same order.
+See \cref{sec:phase_clock} for detailed explanations.